Hessian of the natural Hermitian form on twistor spaces: Twistor spaces of -dimensional anti-self dual Riemannian manifolds

-By a fundamental theorem of~\cite{AHS78} the complex structure $\J$ is integrable if and only if the metric $g$ on $M$ is anti-self-dual, that is $W^+=0$.
+Here $B:\left\{ \right.$ is the trace-free Ricci tensor.
+It vanishes for Einstein's metrics.
+The operator $W=W^++W^-$, called the Weyl operator, depends only on the conformal class of the Riemannian metric $g$ and $s$ is the scalar curvature of $g$.
+By a fundamental theorem of~\cite{AHS78} the almost complex structure $\J$ is integrable if and only if the metric $g$ on $M$ is anti-self-dual, that is $W^+=0$.
 We will always assume this.
-By the works of Trudinger, Aubin, and Schoen on Yamabe problem, we will always choose a conformal representative of $g$ with constant scalar curvature.
+By the works of Trudinger, Aubin, and Schoen~\cite{schoen} on Yamabe problem, when $M$ is compact, we will always choose a conformal representative of $g$ with constant scalar curvature.
 This does not change the isomorphism class of $(\T,\J)$.